raviten/documentation/integrating-ios-sdk.rst

 You can handle the notification and its payload as described::

    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-      // Please make sure you have added this method of the sdk earlier.
-      [[QGSdk getSharedInstance] application:application didFinishLaunchingWithOptions:launchOption];

        // Payload can be handled in this way NSDictionary *notification = [launchOptions objectForKey:UIApplicationLaunchOptionsRemoteNotificationKey];